mapillary-hacks/mapillary-hacks.github.io/hackathon/malaysia/readme.md

 * **Show photos inside both lowest and highest congestion areas to illustrate visual difference in road shape and size, infrastructure, and other physical attributes--are areas that photos show to contain houses always less congested than areas with apartments?
 Do 5 lane vs. 4 lane roads make a difference?
 Do you see sidewalks in congested areas?**
 * **Match high volume traffic against detected street signs in Mapillary, to see if traffic congestion is associated with stop signs, crosswalks, change in speed limits, school zones, or other situations indicated by signs**
-* **Estimate the number of traffic lanes in Mapillary photos, so you can tell exactly how narrow the roads may be** [?????]
+* **Estimate the number of traffic lanes in Mapillary photos, to know if traffic congestion occurs in 2 lanes, 4 or even 5
 * **Inspect roads for infrastructure problems by matching Mapillary photo locations to traffic hotspots**
 * **Enable users to report of high traffic congestion, infrastructure problems, or traffic incidents: link your app to Mapillary so users can upload photos on the spot that are automatically reconstructed into street level imagery in our viewer**